Jurassic Coast 100 / 50

 100 mile challenge will start at 9am on 22nd June.

-50 km challenge will start at 8am on 2nd June.
+50 km challenge will start at 8am 23rd June.

 Full support along the 100 mile route from the team at Climb South West.
 There will be regular places to top up with water and well stocked aid stations with a range of energy supplies available.

 What’s included?
 Full information will be in your participant handbooks.